100+ Treasure Hunt Clues for You

 Research Riddles

-Doing “research” simply means finding out obscure facts about your neighbours or your surroundings.
-These are great for a scavenger hunt, which focuses more on the collection of various objects and information in order to get the treasure.
-You can also be playful with it and make sure the questions and answers are funny.
-Getting kids to be confident to ask people questions is great for their social skills.
-However, Of course, be sure to remind them be safe!
+Doing “research” simply means finding out obscure facts about your neighbors or your surroundings.
+These are great for a scavenger hunt focused on the collection of various objects and information in order to get the treasure.
+You can also be playful – make the questions and answers funny!
+Getting kids to confidently ask people questions is great for their social skills.
+Of course, be sure to remind them to be safe!

-- Go around to three different people in your neighbourhood and ask them why the moon is lit up at night.
+- Go to three different people in your neighborhood and ask them why the moon is lit up at night.
 Record their answers.

-- Find four different kinds of leaves and be able to name the trees they belong to.
+- Find four different kinds of leaves and name the trees they belong to.
 (Only take one leaf!
 Be nice to the trees!)

-- Ask three strangers to tell their favourite jokes and record the jokes.
+- Ask three strangers to tell their favorite jokes and record them.

 - Ask the same three people which year they were born in.

-- My favorite: Take a photo of the cutest dog you see around town (ask the owner first if you are allowed to take a picture).
+- My favorite: Take a photo of the cutest dog you see around town (ask the owner first if they don’t mind you snapping a pic).

-- Give every group the same item, for example a box of matches and ask them to trade it with a different item.
+- Give every group the same item, for example a box of matches, and ask them to trade it for a different item.

 Word Games

-A classic way to get people to think about words to get people to think about a palindrome.
-For those of you who aren’t sure what a palindrome is, it’s a word, phrase or sentence that is spelt the same way forwards as backwards.
+A classic way to get people thinking about words is to introduce a palindrome.
+For those of you who aren’t sure what a palindrome is, it’s a word, phrase, or sentence that’s spelt the same way forwards as backwards.

-Some examples of easy enough palindromic words are: Radar, level, noon, eye, racecar, pup, nun.
-Some tougher ones for adults would be: deified, civic, tenet, kayak, deed, ewe (a female baby sheep).
+Some easy examples?
+Here we go: radar, level, noon, eye, racecar, pup, nun.
+Some tougher ones for adults?
+No probblm: deified, civic, tenet, kayak, deed, ewe (a female sheep).

-What heavy seven letter word can you take two away and be left with 8?
+What heavy seven letter word can you take two away from and be left with 8?

 Answer: weights

-What common English verb becomes it’s own past tense by rearranging the letters?
+What common English verb becomes its own past tense if you rearrange the letters?

 Answer: eat (-> ate)